chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Restart
 ~~~~~~~~

 This simulation reads the restart, meaning this option is set to true.
-Also, the check pointing is reduce to 0.5 seconds.
+Also, the checkpointing is reduce to 0.5 seconds.

 .. code-block:: text